Skip to main content

 Deterministic output

-Websites are messy.
-Layouts change, elements shift, and content varies by locale.
-Deck isolates your application from all of this.
-Task runs include screenshots and reasoning traces so you can see exactly what happened.
 Every task defines an input schema and an output schema.
 Regardless of how the underlying website renders its data, Deck returns a consistent JSON structure.
-Fields marked as required in the output schema must be present for the task run to succeed.
-If the agent can’t extract a required field, the run fails.
-Optional fields may be null if the data isn’t available.
+The output schema guides what the agent extracts, but fields may be null if the data isn’t available on the source.
 This contract means you write your integration code once and it works across sources.
 A “fetch reservations” task returns the same shape whether the source is Hilton, Marriott, or Hyatt.

 Handling interactions